Biswas-N/Norman-PD-incidents-extractor/README.md

 ## Testing

-This utility is tested using [pytest](https://github.com/pytest-dev/pytest).
+> This utility is tested using [pytest](https://github.com/pytest-dev/pytest).

+Documentation about the tests can be found [here](./docs/Testing.md).
 Follow the below commands to run tests on your local system.
 1. Install dev-dependencies.
     ```sh
     $ pipenv install --dev